Cangit/Norwegian-Essentials/README.md

  - Added Norwegian generals to 1936 & 1939 start
   - Jacob Hvinden-Haug
   - Kristian Laake
+ - Added event "War Bells", triggering the promotion of Otto Ruge to General

 ### Game balance and adjustments